What’s the Secret to a Gourmet French Bouillabaisse with Rouille?

 In addition to seafood, other essential ingredients include garlic, tomatoes, fennel, saffron, and a good quality fish stock.
 Remember, the secret here is about freshness; don’t be tempted to substitute dried herbs for fresh ones, as the difference in taste is significant.

-Sujet a lire : Can You Create a Refreshing Greek Tzatziki with Dill and Mint?
+Sujet a lire : Can You Perfect a Rich and Hearty Hungarian Beef Stew with Paprika?

 Finally, don’t forget the rouille.
 This spicy garlic sauce, colored with saffron, is served alongside the Bouillabaisse and is an integral part of the dish.
 You’ll need fresh garlic, cayenne pepper, and again, saffron, for this.